 - Windows only: app media controls on the lock screen

-- macOS only: a small mini-player that floats on top of other windows
+- MacOS only: a small mini-player that floats on top of other windows

-- Start menu entry on Windows (oddly labeled “Pocket Casts Desktop”) and Launchpad entry on macOS
+- Start menu entry on Windows (oddly labeled “Pocket Casts Desktop”) and Launchpad entry on MacOS

-You’re really not getting much in terms of desktop integration.
-Disappointingly, the apps don’t integrate with Spotlight search on macOS or with Windows Search or Windows Timeline.
-Searching on your device really should bring up your favorite podcast shows and episodes.
+You’re not getting much in terms of desktop integration.
+Disappointingly, the apps don’t integrate with Spotlight search on MacOS or with Windows Search or Windows Timeline.
+Searching on your device should bring up your favorite podcast shows and episodes.
 This could be achieved on both operating systems by creating bookmark files containing the relevant metadata on the local device and deep linking into the relevant screens in the app.
 You could also get episode searching for free by caching episodes on disk, something I’ll go into in more details next.

 Podcasts is an on-demand media.
 Most podcast apps, including Pocket Casts for Android and iOS, will periodically download new podcast episodes and store them on your device so they’re ready when you’ve got time to listen to them.
-Podcast apps for mobile devices will often download episodes when your device is on WiFi and plugged in to a charger to save on data cost and don’t impact your device’s battery life.
+Podcast apps for mobile devices will often download episodes when your device is on Wi-Fi and plugged in to a charger to save on data cost and don’t impact your device’s battery life.

 Pocket Casts for web can’t support this feature as the web platform doesn’t give websites enough storage capacity to download numerous large files to cache.
-Pocket Casts apps for macOS and Windows have inherited this limitation.
+Pocket Casts apps for MacOS and Windows have inherited this limitation.
 You’re restricted to only stream podcast episodes over the web and can’t work the app offline.

 However, if Pocket Casts had chosen to go down the Electron route it would be a small job to extend the webapp’s functionality and reimplement the download and storage management customers are familiar with from Pocket Casts for mobile.

-Audio issues on macOS
+Audio issues on MacOS

-The macOS version of the Pocket Casts’ app suffers from being built on Apple technologies.
+The MacOS version of the Pocket Casts’ app suffers from being built on Apple technologies.
 A popular feature found in almost every podcast app is the ability to slightly increase the playback speed.
 Safari degrades the audio quality considerably when playing it back at a faster rate.

 Already at 10 % faster playback, the smallest increment that can be configured in Pocket Casts, the audio starts suffering from distortions and compression artifacts (cracking, popping).
 At even higher speeds these issues get more and more noticeable.

-This issue also isn’t present when using the webapp in Firefox and Chrome on macOS, but it shows up in Safari.
-In other words, Pocket Casts could have avoided this issue by building their webapp on Electron instead of the macOS native toolkit.
+This issue also isn’t present when using the webapp in Firefox and Chrome on MacOS, but it shows up in Safari.
+In other words, Pocket Casts could have avoided this issue by building their webapp on Electron instead of the MacOS native toolkit.
 The first couple of reports and complaints I can find about Safari’s audio distortion issues at higher playback speeds date back to just a few months after Pocket Casts released their first webapp back in .

 The Windows version of Pocket Casts don’t have this issue and neither does Microsoft Edge.